+VII.
 COMPLIANCE WITH DRINKING WATER REGULATIONS

 Does My Drinking Water Meet Current Health Standards?
-We are committed to providing you with the best water quality available.
-All contaminants that were tested last year met all applicable health standards regulated by the state and federal government.

-Concerning your drinking water; Hanscom AFB CE and BE are committed to providing you with the best water quality available through regular monitoring and corrective actions.
+Hanscom AFB water conforms to all applicable health standards regulated by the state and federal government.
+Hanscom CE and BE are committed to providing you with the best water quality available through regular monitoring and corrective actions.
 In addition, Hanscom AFB has contingency plans in place to both notify and protect you in the event monitoring results indicate a potential concern.

-Water Quality Exceedances during 2023:
+Water Quality Exceedances during 2024:

-Some samples that were tested last year did not meet all applicable standards regulated by the state and federal government.
-Due to the detection of Total Coliform in October, November, and December 2023.
-Base officials took the following corrective actions as part of the Level 1 Assessment:
+Four samples tested in 2024 did not meet applicable detection standards for Total Coliform.
+As a result, base officials took the following corrective actions as part of the Level 2 Assessment:

-- MWRA was notified, and additional samples were collected, and all samples were analyzed for E. coli and total coliforms - The affected system segments were flushed daily by Civil Engineering
+The MassDEP was notified, additional samples were collected and analyzed for E. coli and total coliforms.
+The affected system segments were flushed daily by CE until coliform results cleared.

-Health Effects Statements
+Health Effects Statements: